 One of the techniques of water harvesting that you will find all around the region, but more commonly in rural areas, are the taankas.
 Taankas are small to medium sized reservoirs of potable water.
 They are covered, usually with cement or wood, and have a cistern outside where rainwater gets collected and deposited into the taanka.
 The main purpose of the taankas is water preservation and also to prevent the water from getting contaminated, and a typical taanka can store up to 20,000 litres of water!

 Taankas have also been a part of Rajasthan for centuries.
 The earliest records of a taanka being constructed are from the 17th century, when community tanks were the norm.
-Today, however, if you pay a visit to the villages around our desert luxury camp, you’ll find that each house has their own little taanka, along with the community wells.
+Today, however, if you pay a visit to the villages around our desert luxury camp in Jodhpur, you’ll find that each house has their own little taanka, along with the community wells.

 Lakes and tanks, or Talabs, have been an integral part of Rajasthan’s cities.
 One of the major attractions in Jodhpur is the Balsamand Lake, constructed in the 12th century by Gurjara rulers.
 This impressive artificially constructed lake spans a kilometer in length, and nearly 50 ft in depth.
 A must visit sight when staying at our desert luxury camp in Jodhpur, and you are paying a visit to the city!